 5. High School teaching, 1959-1961.

 a.
-Taught 9th grade social studies.
+Taught 9th grade social studies, first in Atwater and then in Pacific Grove, California.
 Homeroom became a hangout for the “marginal” youth in the school.
 Worked with them to improve their sense of self worth and their learning skills.
 As a class exercise did a community study to determine the racial boundaries (zones) maintained by the Realtors in Pacific Grove, California.
 The study caused a public furor as it exposed the racist nature of the housing industry in that religious community.

 6. Foreign Service, 1961 – 1964.